 Note: A chef is not awarded a Michelin Star, but rather it is awarded to the restaurant.
 However, we commonly refer to the chef as having the stars.

 The downside of using Michelin stars to rate chefs is that not everyone wants one!
-There are reports of chefs ‘giving their stars back’ and asking to be removed from the guide as demonstrated in this articleOpens in a new tab. featuring Marco Pierre White.
+There are reports of chefs ‘giving their stars back’ and asking to be removed from the guide as demonstrated in this article featuring Marco Pierre White.

 Any individual who declines a star has their own reason for not wanting one, but in general it is because they disagree with the rating system and do not want to be a part of it.
 Whether this is just chefs artistic temperament or valid concerns is open to interpretation.

-If you owned a restaurantOpens in a new tab. would you want it to win a star?
+If you owned a restaurant would you want it to win a star?
 The answer may seem obvious but if you give it some thought there are downsides.

 Would customers be put off because they associate Michelin Stars with expensive small portions?
 What if you subsequently lost the star, would people stop coming because your standards have slipped?